sktguha/screenreader-Quora/readme.md

 <pre>
 Screenreader for quora

-screenreader for quora a screenreader in chrome for blind people and also normal-sighted people who may just need to give their eyes a break so here are basic functionalities keymap.
+Find it on the chrome web store https://chrome.google.com/webstore/detail/screenreader-for-quora/bnfnieeggjcbilkjkgbaebeenonchgmf screenreader for quora a screenreader in chrome for blind people and also normal-sighted people who may just need to give their eyes a break so here are basic functionalities keymap.